 Cordoba C1M 1/2 size, a great choice

 The C1M 1/2 size and 3/4 size are part of Cordoba’s impressive Protege line of classical guitars.
 Both feature the premium Savarez strings and have everything in common except for the length.
 Again, the 1/2 size is only for young children below 8 years.
 It is lightweight and easy to play.
-The model comes installed with the premium quality Savarez Cristal Corum strings in high tension (500CJ).
+The model comes installed with Savarez Cristal Corum strings in high tension (500CJ).